Tau Beta Pi Leadership

 Roger was born and raised in Westchester County, New York.
 He graduated from Horace Greeley High School in Chappaqua.
 He was the first in his family to attend college receiving a B.E. degree in chemical engineering, cum laude from Pratt Institute in Brooklyn, NY.
 After spending 10 years working in the Maxwell House Division of General Foods, Roger responded to an ad in The Bent 'Wanted Assistant Secretary-Treasurer.'

 While on the fencing team at Pratt, Roger met and married Stefanie in January 1974.
 Stefanie served as captain of the women's fencing team for the 1974-75 seasons.
 Their 'children' have been of the four-footed and furry variety.
 Roger has a keen interest in music.
 He has sung in several church choirs, serving briefly as director, and the Knoxville Community Chorus.
 Stefanie began as a pen-and-ink and pencil artist and has moved into computer graphics.
 They are both avid sci-fi fans.
 They were given a tour of the BBC by the executive assistant to the producer of Doctor Who and saw the original Star Wars (before it became 'A New Hope') 30 times during the first year.
-They currently live in Maryville, TN.
+Roger passed away on February 28, 2022.